w3c/market-data-odrl-profile/NewTerms.md

 The debtor makes the creditor aware of a relevant change in the state of the world (defined by the action scope).

-Where the action scope is md:Usage, the debtor makes the creditor aware that they are using the asset.
+Where the action scope is **md:Usage**, the debtor makes the creditor aware that they are using the asset.

 <br>**md:Request**